At least 99 people were killed in Maui’s wildfires. With only 25% of the burn area searched, officials worry the death toll will climb – KION546

 The roommate later found Trejos’ car a few blocks from the house, with Trejos’ remains on top of the roommate’s dog, which also died, Perez Grant said.

-Trejos, who was a native of Costa Rica but had moved to the United States at a young age, lived in Lahaina for the last 30 years, according to his niece.
+Trejos, a native of Costa Rica who had moved to the United States at a young age, lived in Lahaina for the last 30 years, according to his niece.

 “Uncle Frankie was a kind man, a nature lover, an animal lover and he loved his friends and his families with this whole heart,” Perez Grant said.
 “He loved adventure and was a free spirit.”